How to Have fun as a Family for Free or Cheap

 26. Hopscotch and Chalk Art

-Get outside with chalk to create some art or draw hopscotch and do it.
+Get outside with chalk to create some art or draw hopscotch and play it.

 Another option, if it is wet outside, use masking tape to create hopscotch inside.